Freephone: 0508 650 200

-Other avenues for dispute resolution you might find helpful are the Office of the Ombudsman and the Disputes Tribunal, which is administered by the Department for Courts.
+Other avenues for dispute resolution you might find helpful are the Office of the Ombudsman and the Disputes Tribunal.

-If you have any worries or concerns that you believe may impact on your studies or any concerns about our service to you, please contact us as soon as possible and we will work to find a resolution to your concern.
+If you have any worries or concerns that you believe may impact on your studies or any concerns about our service to you, please contact us as soon as possible and we will work to find a resolution.

 If your concern cannot be resolved immediately, it will be referred to a staff member who can investigate the problem and take some action to resolve it.
 They will contact you so you know what action has been taken.

 If you are unhappy with how your issue is dealt with, you can take it further through our disputes procedure.